Osteopath, Naturopath, Nutritionist & Clinic Owner

 These are Brendan’s motivations for engaging in five years of full-time study in applied science, osteopathy and complementary medicine.

 Brendan joins our clinic from Canberra where he has been working under Dr BJ Field.
-He will be available for appointments from mid May.

 We are really excited to welcome Vivienne Jachmann, a physiotherapist, who will be supporting our Osteopathy team.
 Viv has completed post graduate studies in Osteopathy Visceral Manipulation and Cranial Osteopathy.
 Vivienne has also trained extensively in Muscle Energy Techniques (MET), an osteopathy technique that the osteo team use everyday.